No. 8 TCU rallies again to beat No. 17 K-State for B12 lead

 “We are playing with a lot of confidence … there’s no sense of panic,” Dykes said.
 “And that gives you a chance when you always believe that you can figure out a way to win.
 And more often than not, you’re going to.”

-Kansas State (5-2, 3-1) jumped ahead 28-10 when Will Howard threw for two touchdowns and ran for another after taking over for banged-up quarterback Adrian Martinez on its second drive.
+Kansas State (5-2, 3-1) had jumped out to a 28-10 lead when Will Howard threw for two touchdowns and ran for another after taking over for banged-up quarterback Adrian Martinez on its second drive.
 Deuce Vaughn’s 47-yard run for his first touchdown in five games capped the fourth consecutive TD drive for the K-State.

-”Proud of Will Howard.
-I thought he played a good football game,” K-State coach Chris Klieman said of the third-year quarterback who hadn’t played since Martinez transferred from Nebraska and didn’t take any first-team snaps this week in practice.
+“Proud of Will Howard.
+I thought he played a good football game,” K-State coach Chris Klieman said.

-”Having two games that back to back where you kind of come back against really good opponents, against well-coached teams, and just keep keep clawing back and find a way to win … It shows a lot about this team,” said Duggan, who also had a 65-yard catch-and-run touchdown by Derius Davis on TCU’s first drive.
+K-State then missed a field goal attempt, and the Frogs needed only four plays before Duggan’s long TD to Johnston.
+Rubley was stopped short on fourth-and-1 early in the fourth quarter, setting up a drive that ended with a 9-yard scoring run by Miller.

+TCU led 7-0 after a 65-yard catch-and-run touchdown by Derius Davis on its first drive.

-Several Wildcats players that got dinged up in their last game two weeks ago at Iowa State.
-Martinez was good to start and had a 19-yard keeper on the first play, but was in the locker room for an undisclosed issue before they had the ball again.
+Martinez was among several Wildcats players that got dinged up in their last game two weeks ago at Iowa State.
+He was good to start and had a 19-yard keeper on the first play against TCU, but was in the locker room for an undisclosed issue before they had the ball again and Howard got his first game action this season.

 “The frustrating part is I don’t know how bad those guys are hurt,” Klieman said.